North Port may change impact fees

-In a two-hour meeting Monday morning, the North Port commissioners pointed to a Cape Coral impact fee model that appears to be bringing new businesses to that area.
+In a two-hour meeting Monday morning, the commissioners pointed to a Cape Coral impact fee model that appears to be bringing new businesses to that area.

 Local governments like North Port charge impact fees on new construction to help pay for improvements the city must make to serve the new construction.
 This can include building roads, expanding water and sewer systems, building new fire house and police facilities.
 In the past 12 months, North Port took in $4.1 million in impact fees